The Blaschke conjecture and great circle fibrations of spheres

 \subsection{Structure equations of a flat projective structure}

-For my purposes, the sphere $S^{2n+1}$ and the real projective space $\RP{2n+1}$ are equally reasonable spaces to work on (since a great circle fibration of a sphere is the same thing as a fibration of the [antipodal quotient] projective space by projective lines).
-I will choose the sphere.
-The group of symmetries of a fiber bundle is always infinite dimensional, but in our case we want the concept of great circle to be preserved. \begin{theorem}[Hilbert] Every invertible (not necessarily continuous) map of a sphere to itself taking great circles to great circles is the action of a linear transformation. \end{theorem} Hilbert actually proved the obvious variant of this result for real projective spaces from which the theorem follows.
+For my purposes, the sphere \(S^{2n+1}\) and the real projective space \(\RP{2n+1}\) are equally reasonable spaces to work on, since a great circle fibration of a sphere is the same thing as a fibration of the [antipodal quotient] projective space by projective lines: choose the sphere.
+The group of symmetries of a fiber bundle is always infinite dimensional, but in our case we want the concept of great circle to be preserved. \begin{theorem} Every invertible (not necessarily continuous) map of real projective space of dimension \(2\) or more to itself taking projective lines to projective lines is the action of a projective linear transformation. \end{theorem} \begin{proof} The result is well known for projective planes \cite{Hartshorne:1967} p.
+48 theorem 3.13.
+Assume by induction that \(n \ge 3\) and that we have proven the result for all dimensions less than \(n\).
+Take an invertible map \(f \colon \RP{n} \to \RP{n}\) taking lines to lines.
+Recall that a set of points of projective space is in general position if any \(k\) of them lie in a unique projective subspace of dimension \(k-1\) for an integer \(k\) with \(1 \le k \le n\).
+Note that the projective general linear group acts transitively on \((n+2)\)-tuples of points in general position.
+Take \(n+2\) vectors \(v_0, v_1, \dots, v_n, v_{n+1}\) in \(\R{n+1}\) whose images in \(\RP{n}\) are in general position.
+For example, we can assume that \(v_0=e_0, \dots, v_n=e_n\) are the standard basis vectors and that \(v_{n+1}=\sum e_i\).
+Composing \(f\) with a projective linear transformation, we can assume that \(f\) fixes the images of these points in projective space.
+So \(f\) leaves invariant the projective subspaces of all dimensions spanned by any subset of these points.
+By induction on dimension, \(f\) is projective linear on each of those projective subspaces.
+In particular, any \(n\) of our points lie in a unique projective subspace of dimension \(n-1\), on which we find that \(f\) is projective linear for a linear transformation with the various \(v_i\) as eigenvectors: